 Coco Coir Without Supplementation

-As mentioned, coco requires additional calcium and magnesium to avoid deficiencies.
+As mentioned, coco requires additional calcium and magnesium to avoid deficiencies, and should always be buffered before using.

 magnesium deficiency marijuana diagram